JoelEncinas/Ace-Draft/README.md

 - Champion Bans: Users can select champions to ban during the drafting phase, allowing them to strategically limit the available options for their opponents.
 - Champion Picks: Users can choose champions they intend to pick, helping them plan their team composition and counter the enemy team's strategy.
-- Champion Filtering: The tool provides filters to refine the available champion pool based on specific criteria such as role, winrate, popularity, and more.
-This allows users to narrow down their choices based on their team's needs and the current meta.
-- Data Scraping: The tool utilizes Cheerio and Node.js to scrape champion data from external sources, ensuring that the winrate information displayed is up-to-date and accurate.
+- Data Scraping: The tool utilizes Cheerio and Node.js to scrape champion data from external sources.
-- Winrate Display: The drafted champions' winrates are presented in an easily readable table format, providing users with valuable insights into each champion's performance in recent matches.
+- Winrate Display: The champions' winrates are presented in an easily readable table format, providing users with valuable insights into each champion's performance in recent matches.
 - User-Friendly Interface: The tool offers an intuitive and visually appealing interface, making it accessible to LoL players of all experience levels.

 ## 🌐 Check it out for yourself!